Shelly Beach (Manly): Geography

 Shelly Beach is protected from the ocean swell by the reef that lies on the right hand side of the beach (when facing the ocean) and faces west.
 Cabbage Tree Bay is a small north-facing embayment that includes two small beaches.
 Shelly Beach is a reflective beach about 100 metres long.
 Shelly Beach is a protected marine reserve since it is part of Cabbage Tree Bay.

 The visibility is good and a large variety of marine life can be seen there.

 It is excellent for scuba divers, and also for snorkelers as Shelly beach does not get very deep, its maximum depth being about 12 metres.
 Many areas are shallow with depths ranging from 2 to 6 metres.
 This particularity makes it popular for casual and regular snorkelers.
 Cabbage Tree Bay was declared a 'No Take' Aquatic Reserve on 31 March 2002.

 On the western point of the beach is a surf break known as "Bower" which offers one of the most shallow breaking waves in Sydney.
 Further along from Bower are Winki and Deadman's, two other well-known breaks which are popular with surfers, especially on south-east, and east swells.
 Shelly Beach is also one of only a handful of west-facing ocean beaches on the east coast of Australia.

 Infrastructure

 Facilities include 2 free electric barbecues, showers, toilets and a kiosk selling meals, drinks and coffee.
 There is a restaurant on the beach called The Boathouse Shelly Beach.
 There is a bush track around the headland with views of the Northern Beaches and North Head.
 The facilities also include parking at the rate of $8.00 an hour.
 Many scuba diving centres take students because it offers excellent conditions for an environment in which to learn SCUBA.

-Wildlife

-The report also states that 'more than 160 species of marine fish have been recorded within the reserve, including protected species such as the weedy or common sea dragon, the elegant wrasse and the threatened black cod.